 Companies usually have to deliver their Corporation Tax returns no later than 12 months after the end of the accounting period.
 If you are setting up a new small business, you need to make sure you register it for Corporation Tax within 3 months of starting to trade.

 The deadline to pay your Corporation Tax bill is 9 months and 1 day after the end of your accounting period for your previous financial year.
-For example, if your accounting period ends on 31st of March, your Corporation Tax deadline is 1st of January.
+For example, if your accounting period ends on the 31st of March, your Corporation Tax deadline is the 1st of January.

 SUPPORT & ADVICE FOR UK SMALL BUSINESSES

 Any questions about the year-end accounts service?
 Xcountant® offers a full range of accounting services with no hidden fees and charges.
 Our highly personalised services are designed to improve business efficiency and profitability.

 Copyright © 2019-23 Xcountant®